-While Medicaid helps pay for nursing home care, getting into a nursing home as a Medicaid recipient is not always easy.
+While Medicaid helps pay for nursing home care, getting in as a Medicaid recipient is not always easy.
 There are several ways to navigate the process, depending on your situation.

 With the median cost of a nursing home room being more than $250 a day, most families need help paying for long-term care.
-Medicaid is the primary method of covering the costs for nursing home care in the United States, but in order to qualify for Medicaid, an applicant must meet income and asset standards.
+Medicaid is the primary method of covering the costs for nursing facility care in the United States, but in order to qualify for Medicaid, an applicant must meet income and asset standards.

-Generally, nursing homes will only accept patients who can pay for their care, while Medicaid will not pay for nursing home care unless an applicant is already living in a nursing home.
+Generally, nursing facilities will only accept patients who can pay for their care, while Medicaid will not pay unless an applicant is already living in one.
 This creates a predicament:

 The easiest way to get into a nursing home is to be able to pay for care while the resident’s assets are spent down in order to qualify for Medicaid.
-Residents who can pay privately for a few months can file a Medicaid application once they are in the nursing home and start receiving benefits when the resident’s funds are below their state’s threshold for “countable assets.”
+Residents who can pay privately for a few months can file a Medicaid application once they are in and start receiving benefits when the resident’s funds are below their state’s threshold for “countable assets.”
 Make sure the nursing home accepts Medicaid patients — and get the timing right so that the resident doesn’t run out of funds before the Medicaid application is approved.

-When moving into a nursing home, be careful about signing a nursing home admission agreement.
+When moving into a nursing facility, be careful about signing a nursing home admission agreement.
 Read any agreement thoroughly.
 If you are signing the agreement on behalf of your loved one, always make sure you are signing in the capacity as his or her Power of Attorney or other legal representative, rather than personally.

 Navigating the Medicaid process is complicated.
 If possible, consult with an attorney before entering a nursing home and applying for Medicaid.
 Contact the Stinson Law Firm at 317-622-8181 or www.stinsonlawfirm.com to assist you with you Medicaid plan.